drkeyongenesis/ha_postgres_cluster/README.md

 - [**Patroni**](https://github.com/zalando/patroni) is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
 Used for automate the management of PostgreSQL instances and auto failover.

-- [**etcd**](https://github.com/etcd-io/etcd) is a distributed reliable key-value store for the most critical data of a distributed system. etcd is written in Go and uses the [Raft](https://raft.github.io/) consensus algorithm to manage a highly-available replicated log.
+- [**etcd**](https://github.com/etcd-io/etcd) is a distributed reliable key-value store for the most critical data of a distributed system.
 It is used by Patroni to store information about the status of the cluster and PostgreSQL configuration parameters.

 - [**PgBouncer**](https://pgbouncer.github.io/features.html) is a connection pooler for PostgreSQL.